zzhan039/Whole-Brain-Nonlinear-Mapping-Using-fMRI/The Sum of Length of Edges/read_me.md

 After you get the permuatation nii image file, you need to run fsl as (fsl-randomize)[https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Randomise/UserGuide] to get the corrected tfce t-stat map.
+Also, nilearn python package needs to be installed for drawing the whole brain map.[https://github.com/nilearn/nilearn]